 Plants

 Much of the island is denuded of vegetation now.
-There are still some remnant New Zealand Spinach (Tetragonia tetragonoides) in the chute north of the Lighthouse.
+There are still some remnant New Zealand Spinach (Tetragonia tetragonioides) in the chute north of the Lighthouse and other mostly inaccessible areas.

 Violations

 Seven fishing violations in the State Marine Reserve were documented in September from six boats.
 A gray Racer (CF 8883 VT) was a repeat violator on the 18th and 25th.